Download for "Guidelines for Authors"

 The Tohoku Journal of Experimental Medicine (TJEM) is one of the oldest and the most prestigious periodicals in Japan and the world.
 The TJEM is an international general medical journal founded in 1920, and is published online (Open Access) and with a monthly print issue by the Tohoku University Medical Press.

-Our mission is to publish peer-reviewed papers in all branches of medical sciences including basic medicine, social medicine, clinical medicine, nursing sciences and disaster-prevention science, and to present new information of exceptional novelty, importance and interest to a broad readership of the TJEM.
+Our mission is to publish peer-reviewed papers in all branches of medical sciences including basic medicine, social medicine, clinical medicine, nursing sciences, disaster medicine, and education for healthcare professionals, and to present new information of exceptional novelty, importance and interest to a broad readership of the TJEM.

 The TJEM is open to original articles in all branches of medical sciences from authors throughout the world.
-The TJEM also covers the fields of disaster-prevention science, including earthquake archeology.
+The TJEM also covers the fields of disaster science that include health aspect.
 Case reports, which advance significantly our knowledge on medical sciences or practice, are also accepted.
 Review articles, Letters to the Editor, Commentary, and News and Views will also be considered.
 In particular, the TJEM welcomes full papers requiring prompt publication.

 Papers, which will be simultaneously or have been published in any other periodicals or proceedings, will not be accepted.
 Manuscripts submitted under multiple authorship are reviewed on the assumption that all listed authors concur in the submission and that the final version of the manuscript has been seen and approved by all authors.

 Each author should have participated in conceptions and design, execution, analysis, or interpretation of data.
 Each author must agree to the terms stated in the Authors’ Responsibility Form and sign on this form.
-The corresponding author is required to submit the copy of the completed Authors’ Responsibility Form to the Editorial Office online via Editorial Manager® for the TJEM, by e-mail (firstname.lastname@example.org), or by FAX (+81-22-717-8185) when submitting a revised manuscript.
+The corresponding author is required to submit the copy of the completed Authors’ Responsibility Form to the Editorial Office online via Editorial Manager® for the TJEM, by e-mail (firstname.lastname@example.org) when submitting a revised manuscript.

 Scientific investigations involving human subjects must be in accordance with the ethical standards formulated in the Helsinki Declaration of 1964 and must have been formally approved by the appropriate institutional review board, ethical review committee, or equivalent.